addoasa/Homer/project-worksheet.md

 #### SAMPLE.....
 #### MVP

-- Find and use external api
+- Learn how to use furniture api
-- Render data on page in a list
+- Implement up search function
+- Implement favoriting function

 #### PostMVP

 - Add data to favorites section

 ## React Architectural Design
+Workspace/Search/Search Results
 Define the the React components and the architectural design of your app.

 #### [SAMPLE FROM A MAP BASED PROJECT](https://res.cloudinary.com/dvjtpejbw/image/upload/v1540221204/20181022_111216.jpg)